occiglot/occiglot/content/posts/occiglot-fineweb.md

 title: "Announcing Occiglot-Fineweb"
 author: "Manuel Brack"
 date: "2024-05-23"
-tags: ["datasets", "annoucements"]
+tags: ["datasets", "announcements"]
 ShowToc: false
 TocOpen: false
 ---

 Today we release a preliminary artifact of our ongoing effort in curating a strong multilingual datasets.
 In this early form, the dataset contains roughly 230M heavily cleaned documents from 10 languages.
 Occiglot Fineweb builds on our existing collection of curated datasets and pre-filtered web data.
-Subsequently, all documents were filtered with language-specific derivatives of the fine-web processing pipeline and globally depuplicated.
+Subsequently, all documents were filtered with language-specific derivatives of the fine-web processing pipeline and globally deduplicated.

 The current version of the dataset (v0.5) is available on [huggingface](https://huggingface.co/datasets/occiglot/occiglot-fineweb-v0.5) and we will publicly release our [datatrove](https://github.com/huggingface/datatrove) based pipeline shortly.